 - What are your state’s curriculum standards, and how will these influence your ability to select curriculum?

-For more information about founding a school with support from Hillsdale College, visit Founding a Hillsdale Classical School.
+For more information about founding a school with training from Hillsdale College, visit Founding a Hillsdale Classical School.

-Schools and school-founding efforts seeking the support or curriculum of Hillsdale College should address their inquiries to [email protected]
+Schools and school-founding efforts seeking to become Hillsdale College Member Schools or Curriculum Schools should address their inquiries to [email protected]

 What type of support does Hillsdale College offer to schools?

 Hillsdale College offers two types of support to schools across the country.
-The first type of support, "Licensed Schools," comes through an institutional license to use the Hillsdale College K-12 Curriculum.
-The second type of support, "Supported Schools," includes training, consulting, and additional resources to complement a license to the Hillsdale College K-12 Curriculum.
+The first type of support, "Curriculum Schools," comes through an institutional license to use the Hillsdale College K-12 Curriculum.
+The second type of support, "Member Schools," includes training, consulting, and additional resources to complement a license to the Hillsdale College K-12 Curriculum.
 To find a school near you, visit the “Schools” page.